 Holiday in Kobuleti: Attractions

 The resort of Kobuleti is rich in a thousand-year history, which takes its origins from the Stone Age.
 Archaeological finds on the Black Sea coast, belonging to the era of ancient Colchis, indicate the one-time prosperity of this area.
-Magnificent golden artifacts, ceramic and jewelry tell the scientists about the former glory and richness of the ancient civilization that once inhabited these lands.
+Magnificent golden artefacts, ceramic and jewellery tell the scientists about the former glory and richness of the ancient civilization that once inhabited these lands.

 If you want to diversify your beach vacation and learn a lot of interesting information about the history of Adjara, we advise you to visit the Museum of Ethnography in Kobuleti.
-The museum preserves more than 500 archaeological, historical, ethnographic artifacts discovered during excavations in the vicinity of Kobuleti.
-Household items as well as ancient tools of primitive man are represented in the expositions devoted to the Stone and Bronze Ages.
+The museum preserves more than 500 archaeological, historical, ethnographic artefacts discovered during excavations in the vicinity of Kobuleti.
+Household items, as well as ancient tools of primitive man, are represented in the expositions devoted to the Stone and Bronze Ages.
 The museum is located in the city, next to the railway station and the Liberty Bank office.

 |Address: Kobuleti, Agmashenebeli Str, 40

 Opening hours: Tuesday-Sunday, 10:00-18:00